 It may also be important to consider whether the firm doing the training will be able to provide coaching after the training.
 Though not required, it will be more effective if the agile trainers and the agile coaches are on the same page.

-Training often follows patterns based on the direction the organization is taking.
+The Agile Training Plan often follows patterns based on the direction the organization is taking with the pilot or agile transformation.
 While all the audiences you identified in section 2 above are important, training for everyone may be tailored based on the organization.

 Training for an Agile Pilot